lse-my470/lectures/README.md

 ### Materials

 The main course texts will be:
 *	Guttag, John V. *Introduction to Computation and Programming Using Python: With Application to Understanding Data*.
-Mit Press, 2016.
+MIT Press, 2016.
 *	Intermediate and advanced documentation at http://docs.python.org/3/.
 *	Grolemund, Garrett and Hadley Wickham. *R for Data Science*.
 O’Reilly, 2016. http://r4ds.had.co.nz
 *	Grolemund, Garrett. *Hands-On Programming with R*.
 O’Reilly, 2014.